Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-avro/README.md

 message producer and consumer.
 Azure messaging client libraries export default adapters for their message types.

-### Backward Compatibility

-The serializer v1.0.0-beta.5 and under serializes data into binary arrays.
-Starting from v1.0.0-beta.6, the serializer returns messages instead that contain the serialized payload.
-For a smooth transition to using the newer versions, the serializer also supports deserializing messages with payloads that follow the old format where the schema ID is part of the payload.

-This backward compatibility is temporary and will be removed in v1.0.0.

 ## Examples

 ### Serialize and deserialize an `@azure/event-hubs`'s `EventData`